enh/calling-conventions/README.md

 | x86-64       | rdi, rsi, rdx, r10, r8, r9   | rax                | rax          |

 Note: arm32 splits 64-bit arguments across register pairs, but each pair must start with an even-numbered register.

+On arm32, the lr register (and the condition codes) are also clobbered, but on the other architectures only the register used for the return value is clobbered.
+(See the kernel's [arch-arm.h](https://github.com/torvalds/linux/blob/master/tools/include/nolibc/arch-arm.h) et cetera for more details.)